SEND Information Report

 How do we support pupils with SEND to improve their emotional and social development?

-We are an inclusive school; we welcome and celebrate diversity.
 We believe that a child being resilient and secure is crucial to their mental health and well-being.
-As part of our commitment to providing a nurturing environment we deliver a whole school well-being curriculum through iSpace.
+As part of our commitment to providing a nurturing environment, we deliver a whole school well-being curriculum through iSpace.
 All children are encouraged to develop the resources needed to deal with emotional challenges.

-- During lunchtime, all Key Stage 2 pupils are given the opportunity to self-refer for drop-in sessions to see the school counsellor or Place2be counsellor.
+- During lunchtime, all pupils Y2-Y6 are given the opportunity to self-refer for drop-in sessions to see the Place2Be counsellor.
 For more complex issues, pupils are offered one-to-one sessions with counsellors.

-- The speech and language therapy team within the school also run social skills groups for targeted pupils.
+- The Inclusion team within the school also run social skills groups for targeted pupils.

-- The school also have a Nurture Group which is led by a qualified Nurture accredited teacher and runs over the course of 4 afternoons per week.
+- The school also has a Nurture Group which is led by a qualified nurture accredited teacher and Emotional Literacy Support Assistant (ELSA) and runs over the course of 3 afternoons per week.

 What expertise and training do our staff have to support pupils with SEN?

-- The SENDCo is fully qualified and accredited with the National SENDCO Award.
+- The SENCO is fully qualified and accredited with the National SENDCO Award.

-- The school has an on-going training programme for all staff to improve the teaching and learning of children including those with SEN and disabilities.
-This includes whole-school training on SEND issues such behaviour and speech and language difficulties.
+- The school has an on-going training programme for all staff to improve the teaching and learning of children including those with SEND.

-- Individual teachers and support staff attend training courses run by external agencies that are relevant to the needs of specific children in their class e.g. hearing impairment.
-There are also online training materials such as the Focus on SEND Programme that staff are encouraged to use.
+- Individual teachers and support staff attend training courses that are relevant to the needs of specific children in their class e.g. hearing impairment and autism.
+There are also online training materials that staff are encouraged to use to update knowledge and skills.

 - The school also utilises the expertise of professionals working within the school to provide bespoke training packages to suit the training needs of its staff according to school priorities.